OWASP/Top10/2017/en/0x02-foreword.md

 Although the original goal of the OWASP Top 10 project was simply to raise awareness amongst developers, it has become the de facto application security standard.

 We have taken steps in this release to firm up the definition of issues, and improve the recommendations to be leading practices that may be adopted as an application security standard that covers off around 80-90% of all common attacks and threats.
-We encourage large and high performing organizations to use the [OWASP Application Security Verification Standard](https://www.owasp.org/index.php/ASVS) if a true standard is required, but for most, the OWASP Top 10 is a great start on the application security journey.
+We encourage large and high performing organizations to use the [OWASP Application Security Verification Standard (ASVS)](https://www.owasp.org/index.php/ASVS) if a true standard is required, but for most, the OWASP Top 10 is a great start on the application security journey.

 We have written up a range of suggested next steps for different users of the OWASP Top 10, including "What's next for developers", "What's next for testers", "What's next for organizations" which is suitable for CIO's and CISO's, "What's next for application managers", which is suitable for application owners.